-- 4.1 Support professionals are identified in accordance with the communication abilities and needs of the person and with consideration of their communication partner(s). - 4.2 Support professionals are identified in accordance with the psychosocial needs of the person and with consideration of their communication partner(s). - 4.3 Referral to professional support is made in accordance with the identified communication and psychosocial needs of the person and with consideration of their communication partner(s).
+- 4.2 Support professionals are identified in accordance with the psychosocial needs of the person and and with consideration of their communication partner(s). their communication partner(s), if appropriate. - 4.3 Referral to professional support is made in accordance with the identified communication and psychosocial needs of the person and with consideration of their communication partner(s).